McLaren Trophy Europe: History

 The championship launched in 2023.
 McLaren Automotive established it as a customer racing series for both amateur and professional drivers, racing in identical McLaren cars.
-The series is an evolution of McLaren's GT racing programs and is designed as a stepping stone for drivers transitioning from GT4 to GT3 racing.
-The championship uses a single-make format, meaning all competitors race in identical machinery.
+The series is an evolution of McLaren's GT racing programs and is designed as a stepping stone for Bronze and Silver-rated drivers transitioning from GT4 to GT3 racing.
+The championship uses a single-make format, meaning all competitors race in identical machinery on circuits throughout Europe.
 This emphasises driver skill over car performance.